glinuz/db2_exporter/README.md

 # IBM DB2 exporter

-A Prometheus exporter for IBM DB2,with getting by ODBC
+A Prometheus exporter for IBM DB2,with getting by ODBC.

 ## Description